PatrickMalara/valentine_venture-ui/README.md

 # valentine_venture-ui
 ### Capstone Project for Mohawk College.
 Work in Progress.
+[Link to Deployment](http://valentineventure.ca/)
+__*note:__ the node.js server is on heroku which has long cold starts... so you may need to refresh to page to have locations loaded

 ![Under Construction](https://www.cameronsworld.net/img/content/22/1.gif)